TAMSformers/ArachneCV/README.md

 ArachneCV is designed with the intent of binding to arbitrary high-level languages to make it equally accessible to FRC teams of all language backgrounds.
 This is done through SWIG.

 ArachneCV documentation is generated through Doxygen.

+Implementations of the Camera, DepthCamera, WarpCamera and Target classes live in the src directory.
+The functions used to search images for objects live in the src/analysis directory.
+Language bindings live in the src/swig directory.

 ##Name Explanation